 Earlier this year Christopher Hart, the chairman of the National Transportation Safety Board, announced that one of the body’s most-wanted improvements to roadway safety was a reduction in commercial driver fatigue.
 “Most commercial transportation is 24/7, but humans are not.”
 In describing the problem of fatigued drivers, Hart cited the example of the tragic accident involving comedian Tracy Morgan’s tour bus, where the driver of the truck that hit the bus was found to be fatigued.
 “Amazingly, the driver was in compliance with the applicable rest and duty time rules, yet he had been awake for 28 straight hours before the crash.”

 New Jersey Sen. Cory Booker, a member of the Senate’s Commerce Committee which oversees commercial trucking, has come out against the elimination of the overnight reset requirement.
 Sen. Booker stated, “[p]ushing truckers to the point of exhaustion puts them and others on the road at risk.
 It is our job as lawmakers to ensure appropriate guidelines are in place to protect these drivers and the individuals and families traveling on our nation’s highways.”

-If you or someone you love in Alabama or Florida has been injured in an accident with a tractor-trailer, 18-wheeler, or other large truck, see the knowledgeable and experienced personal injury attorneys at Whibbs Stone Barnett for a consultation on your claims at 888-219-4561, with offices conveniently located in Pensacola, Ft.
+If you or someone you love in Alabama or Florida has been injured in an accident with a tractor-trailer, 18-wheeler, or other large truck, see the knowledgeable and experienced personal injury attorneys at Whibbs Stone Barnett Turner, PA for a consultation on your claims at 888-219-4561, with offices conveniently located in Pensacola, Ft.
 Walton, and Fairhope, Alabama.